AWS EFS vs EBS Multi-Attach

 • Data Scalability

-• EFS provides unlimited data storage
+• EFS provides virtually unlimited data storage — scales automatically to petabytes.

 • Instance Scalability